 ‘Do You Have a Special Relationship With An Other Than Human ?’
 (2018) invites a sharing of other people’s experiences, and through discussion explores our own individual Special Relationship to Nature, to An Other Than Human.

-'Come Into The Woods', a socially engaged project, developed by Katie Hellon, Nimmi Naidoo and myself, offers a sensory experience of the Wychwood Forest, as a part of our investigation into people's connection with the countryside and how this connection can improve wellbeing.
+'Come Into The Woods', a socially engaged project, developed by Katie Hellon, Nimmi Naidoo and myself (The Mappists), offers a sensory experience of the Wychwood Forest, as a part of our investigation into people's connection with the countryside and how this connection can improve wellbeing.
 It was held at Wilcote Art Studios and the Priory Garden in Charlbury during 2019, and again at Wilcote Art Studios in 2021.
 Come Into the Woods: Singe Wood was held also in August 2021.

 'The Map Room: Living and Working' (2018), a collaboration with Nimmi Naidoo and Katie Hellon, was a participatory event at The Wychwood Fair, inviting people to mark on an OS map of the Wychwood Forest, where they lived and where they worked.
 150 people took part.
 We found that few people have working connection to the land.

 This was followed by 'The Map Room: Public Rights of Way' (2019) which invited the local community to mark on a map of the Wychwood Forest where they walk.
 The map was at Wilcote Art during Oxford Artweeks at at the Wychwood Fair.

 'The Map Room: What's Your Favourite Place in the Wychwood Forest ?' was held at the Wychwood Forest Fair in August 2021 and is ongoing.